photo by Pedro Barros

 The Hunting Device is is a wake up call for the growing ocean pollution where fishing gear represents 85% of the marine garbage in the seabed and it is very difficult to recollect and dispose/recycle inland.
 Efforts need to be done in creating awareness for this reality, namely the fishing companies that produce most of this problem.

-We organised a campaign with the fishing community in Sesimbra which lasted two years for the collection of over 150 fish-traps and additional fishing materials that were lost, damaged, unused or retrieved from the port seafloor.
+We organised a 2 year campaign with the fishing community in Sesimbra for the collection of fish-traps and additional fishing materials that were lost, damaged, unused or retrieved from the port seafloor.

 Diving companies and Ocean clean up NGO joined forces with us and a clean up event at the port took place in order to specifically get more materials for the art installation we presented at the Maritime Museum, where all the community and visitors could watch first hand what was lying below sea level, just outside their front door by the sea.